-As shown in the top graph above, for most of the past three years, home buyers have seen tremendously low interest rates -- almost always under 4%.
-After jumping up above 4% in early 2017, interest rates then fell back below 4% for the following eight months -- but are now steadily rising towards 4.5%.
-The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past several years to a current three-year low of 3%.
+As shown in the top graph above, for most of the past three years, home buyers have seen tremendously low interest rates -- almost always under 4% except during the past three months.
+The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past several years to a current level of 3.2%.
 A low local unemployment rate and relatively low mortgage interest rates continue to help our local housing market remain stable and start to grow in recent years.